Maxwell: The Idolator Interview

+Where does the title of your album come from?
 I wanted three singular words that could exemplify the sound and the feel of each album and then still be put together in one sentence and sound like one thing.
 And it sort of worked out that way.
 You can call one [album] Summers, and call one Black, and call one Night.

+Why did you want to make a trilogy instead of just, say, a double album?
+And why wait so long in between albums?
 I had it hit me six months after I had done my last tour for Now, the last record that came out in 2001.
 I knew I wanted to do a trilogy and it’s gonna take a lot of time, take some living.
 And there was all this stuff with the industry and the Internet and how it’s changed the way music was sold.
 That was a transitional period for everybody, for sure.
 In the wake of all that, and trying to accumulate all this kind of music and experience at the same time for the albums, we did all three records.
 They’re all pretty much done and I’m waiting on the second and the third, [wondering] when the right time to drop it is, I don’t want to be too premature.
 I’m just waiting and seeing.
 I’ve got lots to keep me busy between now and then anyway!

+Your songs “Cold,” “Pretty Wings,” and “Fistful of Tears,” along with many other tracks on Black, have a very melancholy tone.
+What inspired that vibe?
 Not that “black” is synonymous with dark, bad or messed up things, [but] it conveys a certain somber feeling.
 That’s kind of why the record deals with break ups… Real life affects your art.
 I found myself in a situation where my expectations were not met.
 Not that that person was messed up or anything—sometimes reality comes and checks you, and I kind of got a reality check.
 But it inspired a lot of creativity for the record.
 Something that was kind of painful actually made my work more important and interesting to people in the world, so I’m pleased about that.

+Black‘s instrumental closing track, “Phoenix Rise,” sounds cheerier and more upbeat than the rest of the album.
+Is that what we have to look forward to with the remaining records?
 Night will definitely be more of a bedroom record.
 A serious, experimental, sonic voyage into the bedroom.
 [Laughs.]
 It’s really about production, and I’m excited about the third record a lot, because I’ve always been a big fan of compilations of ballads.
 I’ve always thought if I could make a record, I’d love to make a record where its just slow records, down tempo.

+And Summers?
 Summers will be much more uptempo.
 I always like a little melancholy in the music, but it will have a bit more up feel than you’ve heard from me.
 Hopefully a lot of the soul will stay there and people won’t feel like, damn, he went and changed on us!
 But I’m excited about it.

+In your song “Playing Possum,” you’re pleading for somebody to “wake up from your constant possum playing.”
+What does the term “playing possum” mean to you in this context?
+A dead relationship?
 Truly as it plays out in the song, it is indeed that.
 After you’ve broken up with someone, you see the possibility of getting back together, but then the person is just laying there unable to.
 It was my way of making a plea about having been aware of it being over.
 [But] it’s kind of two-fold thing.
 Sometimes, in my time away, it seemed that I was playing possum in terms of my work.
 It’s symbolic for my career at the same time.

+So many R&B artists are pressured either directly or indirectly to include featured rap stars on their albums, or similar collaborations.
+But Black is all you.
+Were there ideas for collaborations, or do you prefer just to record tracks by yourself?
 I love working with people.
 I’ve done some things—I’ve had the opportunity to work with Alchemist and Nas—but I haven’t done many things, because I don’t want to water myself down a little bit.
 It is sometimes difficult to truly mesh with everyone because I strive to do something that’s super timeless and doesn’t have the pretense of a pairing of two big stars kind of feeling.
 Sometimes I think that can eclipse the whole song.
 I personally enjoy certain collaborations that I have heard people do, but if it doesn’t have a symbolic creative purpose it just feels, like, why would these people be doing this music together?

+Any collaborations on Summers or Night?
 I think I’m gonna be open to doing that, unexpected collaborations, the unlikely collaborations.
 I’m just waiting for this album to run its course before I take up meetings with various people to see what they think about certain songs.

 You’ve cited Radiohead as one of your main influences.
 What about them inspires the way that you create your music?